 Resourcing for positive behaviour will take into account the needs of all pupils.
-Funding is through the budget for Personal, Social and Health Education.
+Funding is through the well-being budget.

 All staff will be inducted into the school's positive behaviour policy.
 Further training will be arranged from time to time e.g. behaviour surgeries for staff with Cambridgeshire Access and Inclusion Specialist Teacher Service Specialist Support Teacher.